Living in OZ

 Australia is an extremely culturally diverse country.
 It is varied in its religion, language, history, and art.
 International students who study in Australia will find themselves studying in a fascinating and diverse environment.

 Australia is an extremely large country, making transportation very important.
-The public transportation system is very efficient, and international students should always be able to get to where they need to go, whether by bus, train, bike, or plane.
+The public transportation system is very efficient, and international students should always be able to get to where they need to go, whether by bus, train, rideshare, bike, or plane.